mauriaristi/otilib/README.md

 **OTILIB**

 This is the repository for the implementation of Order Truncated Imaginary numbers (OTI numbers) in different programming languages.
 OTI algebra is the extension of Dual numbers such that they can compute higher order derivatives of multiple variables.
-They provide a concise extension of the Dual numbers ( a + b eps, eps^2 = 0 ) and are applicable to computing high order derivatives computer programmed functions.
+They provide a concise extension of the Dual numbers ( a + b eps, eps^2 = 0 ) and are applicable to computing high order derivatives of computer functions at execution time.

 ***

 ## Current Programming languages:
-* **C** (C99)
+* **C** (C99) Core routines.
 * **Python** (Version 3 or newer.
-We are currently using [Cython](http://cython.org)
+This library requires [Cython](http://cython.org)

-The following programming languages are to be implemented in a very near future:
+The following programming languages will be implemented in a very near future:

 * **Fortran** (F95 or newer, only dense implementation so far)
 * **C++** (C++11)